-Sunrun Returns to Growth After Coronavirus Solar Slowdown
+Sunrun Returns to Growth After Pandemic Solar Slowdown

 Still, it will be a few years before grid services contribute significant revenue to quarterly earnings, Jurich noted.
 Partly that's because it takes a few years for the company's contracts to kick in.
 It also takes time to install enough equipment in people's homes to generate appreciable grid services revenue.

-That's an area where the combined forces of Sunrun and Vivint have an edge, she said."We have these grid services programs and it’s hard for other players to compete for those, because they don’t have the scale or the visibility we built over the last decade."
+That's an area where the combined forces of Sunrun and Vivint have an edge, she said."We have these grid services programs and it’s hard for other players to compete for those because they don’t have the scale or the visibility we built over the last decade."

 One of those competitors that trailed Sunrun on battery sales was Vivint.
 But the former Vivint crews have now increased their battery attachment rate in California to 20 percent, Jurich said.